flatironinstitute/sciware/07_RemoteWork/content.md

 ControlPath ~/.ssh/.%r@%h:%p
 ```

-Now if you run `ssh myhost` in two different windows, the second will re-use the first connection without authentication.
+Now if you run `ssh myhost` in two different windows, the second will re-use the first connection without authentication

 ### Compression